LambdaHack/LambdaHack/GameDefinition/PLAYING.md

 Game difficulty setting affects hitpoints at birth for any actors of any UI-using faction.
 For a person new to roguelikes, the Duel game mode offers a gentle introduction.
-The subsequent game modes gradually introduce squad combat, stealth, assymetric battles and more game elements.
+The subsequent game modes gradually introduce squad combat, stealth, asymmetric battles and more game elements.

                 keys           command
                 CTRL-x         save and exit